openziti-test-kitchen/instruqt-tracks/openziti-service/03-define-identities/assignment.md

 teaser: Define the OpenZiti Identities that will use the Service.
 notes:
 - type: text
-  contents: Great!
-You've defined policies allowing role 'greeters' to provide the
+  contents: |
-    hello Service, and role 'members' to consume it.
-Now let's assign those roles to Identities.
+    You've defined policies allowing role 'greeters' to host the hello Service, and role 'members' to consume it.
+Now let's assign those roles to the appropriate Identities.
+Alice will delegate hosting the Service to the router that is already running in the environment by assigning role "greeters."
+Bob is a new member that will consume the Service.
 tabs:
-- title: Shell
+- title: Alice
   type: terminal
-  hostname: sandbox
+  hostname: alice
 difficulty: basic
 timelimit: 600
 ---